All Episodes

 That's the way we employ the art of persuasion here.

-So there are a lot of elements, because the mission is something we're deadly serious about.
+So there are a lot of elements because the mission is something we're deadly serious about.

 Look at what's happening in New York with this idiot mayor.

-And there was a story, we're watching Fox News, and there was a story in how liberals in New York are mad as hell at the new mayor.
+And there was a story, we were watching Fox News, and there was a story on how liberals in New York are mad as hell at the new mayor, what he's doing in charter schools.

 Did they not know?